 Under the LTIP, performance is assessed based on the level of our distribution coverage ratio over a three-year measurement period ("Distribution Coverage Ratio").
-This ratio will be calculated (as shown below) by dividing our Average Distributable Cash Flow generated during an outstanding award's three-year measurement period by a Baseline Cash Flow set on the initial grant date of the award.
+This ratio will be calculated (as shown below) by dividing our Average Distributable Cash Flow generated during an outstanding award's three-year measurement period by a Baseline Cash Flow set on the initial grant date of the award (i.e., the beginning of the award cycle's three-year measurement period).
 The Committee adopted this measure for LTIP awards because the Partnership's ability to support future cash distributions, and to demonstrate distribution growth, is essential to successfully attracting and retaining investors, making it an important long-term performance metric.